Padjadjaran University

 UNPAD has gained the most applicant and highest passing grade in National Selection of State University Entrance (SNMPTN) since 2013.
 In 2014, UNPAD was officially set as State University of Legal Entities and accredited "A" by BAN-PT.
 It also ranked as top ten universities in Indonesia by Ministry of Research, Technology and Higher Education in 2016.
+It is also one of the country's most prestigious and renowned higher educations.
 In the 2019 QS World Universities Ranking, UNPAD is ranked 4th in Indonesia and got in the range of rankings of 651-700th in the world.

 UNPAD was also one of the contributors to the venue for an important conference, the Asia-Africa Conference in 1955, where Bandung was appointed as the host.
 Therefore, the construction of its facilities is prevalent since then.

 History

-The name "Padjadjaran" (in Republican Spelling System) was taken from the Sunda Kingdom city of Pakuan Pajajaran.
+The name "Padjadjaran" (in Republican Spelling System) was taken from the Sunda Kingdom capital of Pakuan Pajajaran.
 The background of establishment began from the willingness of community leaders to improve youth education to higher degree in West Java at the time.
 Since Bandung Institute of Technology had more focus on engineering science, people were keen to have other state university which provides education in various field of science.
-The university was officially opened by the President of Republic Indonesia, Sukarno, on September 24, 1957.
-On November 6, 1957, Prof. Iwa Koesoemasoemantri was appointed the President of Padjadjaran University.
+On 24 September 1957, the university was officially opened by President Sukarno.
+On 6 November 1957, Prof. Iwa Koesoemasoemantri was appointed the President of Padjadjaran University.

 When established, the university had four departments: Law, Economics, Medicine, and Mathematics and Natural Sciences.
 Now it has developed into 16 faculties and several postgraduate programs, 44 undergraduate programs (Strata 1/S1), two specialist programs, nine doctorate programs (Strata 3/S3), 19 master's degree programs (Strata 2/S2), five profession programs, one four-year diploma program (D4), and 32 three-year diploma programs (D3).

 Initially established in Bandung, all undergraduate departments have been relocated to Jatinangor, a town near Sumedang.
-The concept was inspired by "Tsukuba Science City".
+The concept was inspired by Tsukuba Science City.
 The university started to move gradually, starting from the Faculty of Agriculture in 1983 and followed by the others.
 The rectorate building in Jatinangor was officially inaugurated on 5 January 2012.